 Heathen encampments

-The area we're focusing on in this post is colloquially known as heidense legerplaats or 'heathen encampment' because of the four fort-like structures in this area.
+The area we're focusing on in this blog post is colloquially known as heidense legerplaats or 'heathen encampment' because of the four fort-like structures in this area.
 Two sites are located near the village of Zeijen, one near the village of Rhee, and one near the village of Vries.
 The sites have a wall strengthened with a palisade, with an additional small moat, and three to six additional palisades.
 Some structures had proper gate structures as well.
 The period during which these structures were in use is between approximately 650 BC and AD 100.
 This is based on the pottery finds, especially the Ruinen-Wommels, Paddepoel, and Wijster types, and on comparisons with other excavations (Waterbolk 1977).
 Structure Zeijen II-Witteveen might be the successor of structure Zeijen I.

 Purpose and function of these Late Iron Age structures are heavily disputed, to this very day.
 Only concerning the one near Rhee, there seemed to be agreement that this was a walled, small settlement, but even this function has been questioned in the meantime (Van Es & Groenendijk 2023).
 There's no unanimous view among scholars concerning the others.
 Far from that, theories vary widely.
 They range from being a hiding place for cattle during cattle raids by other tribes, a place for livestock after the grazing season at the salt marshes, a place to stock grains, a fortified village, a fort of a local ruler to control trade routes, a regional staple place, a thing assembly site, a place of cult/religious worship, to simply having a symbolic function, or a combination thereof (Van Giffen 1937, Waterbolk 1977, Hiddink 1999, Van der Tuuk 2013, Beek 2019).
 Zeijen II-Witteveen and Vries Structures Zeijen II-Witteveen and Vries might have the best chances of being places of cult, perhaps similar to Stonehenge (Van Es & Groenendijk 2023).